YoussefJJ/software-testing-devops/README.md

 Check the README.md file for each test to check the test cases and the code coverage

 ## CI/CD (Devops)
 The CI/CD Pipeline is as follows:

+### First Workflow

 1. Run all tests (Unit, Integration and E2E tests)
 2. Build the Docker image and push it to Docker Hub